nheske/mathematics-of-poker/mathematics_of_poker/games/ch11/ch11_half_street_games.md

 whether to call.
 These games highlight how information and betting leverage interact in a one-decision-point structure.

+## Core Ideas
+1. **Clairvoyance Game**
+Player Y has perfect information and bets all winning hands plus a fraction **α** of losing hands.
+Player X calls at frequency **1 − α**, making Y indifferent to bluffing.

+2. **Game #1 — No Folding**
+X must always call, so Y maximizes EV by betting only the **top 50%** of hands.
+No bluffs are required.

+3. **Game #2 — Folding Allowed**
+X's ability to fold forces Y to adopt a polarized strategy: betting the best hands for value and the worst hands as bluffs.
+Y balances these ranges using the ratio α to make X indifferent between calling and folding

 ![Chapter 11 half-street games infographic](../../../assets/infographics/ch11_square_detail.png)

 ## Implemented examples